DefangLabs/samples/samples/fastapi-postgres/README.md

 1. Open the terminal and type `defang login`
 2. Type `defang compose up` in the CLI.
 3. Your app will be running within a few minutes.

-## One click deployment

-1. Open the main [Defang](https://defang.io/) page
-2. Navigate to the samples section and search `FastAPI & PostgreSQL`
-3. Click the one-click deploy option.
-This will prompt you to create a repository and run a github action to deploy this project.
-4. To monitor your services' status in the defang portal, check out the Deploy step for the URL to the portal.

 ## Local Development